likeabird43/ai-generated-mlpipeline-audit/README.md

 ---

-## Discussion: Can AI Learn Music Beyond Proxy Features?
+## Discussion: Limits of Feature-Based Learning

 This project shows that audio features provide weak signals for culturally defined outcomes.

-This raises a broader question:
+This suggests a broader limitation:

-> Can AI learn music in a way aligned with human perception?
+- ML models capture measurable structure (e.g., loudness, energy)

-Current models capture structure (e.g., loudness, energy), but fail to capture:
+- but fail to capture higher-level concepts such as:

-* cultural context
+  - cultural context
-* temporal dynamics
+  - temporal dynamics
-* emotional meaning
+  - collective human perception

-> Current ML systems capture structure, but not meaning.
+> This gap helps explain why predicting “hit songs” is fundamentally difficult using audio features alone.